Stormwindsky/Proton-Compatibility-Checker/README.md

 # Proton-Compatibility-Checker
 Stormwindsky community project to evaluate your .exe etc games and software on Linux that are not games &amp; softwares on the Steam platform

+# WARNING

+This project / website is not affiliated with Valve and ProtonDB, Gamejolt, Itch.io, etc.

 # How to Contribute to This Project

 This project is open source and we welcome contributions!